 See below for a brief description of the various galleries at the National Liberty Museum.

-The Museum’s Flame Gallery, featuring the 21-ft Flame of Liberty by Dale Chihuly, was completely renovated in 2018.
-This space now provides a 360° experience of inspirational words, images, sounds, and voices, incorporating the magnificent glass flame into the presentation.
+The Museum’s Flame Gallery features the 21-ft Flame of Liberty by Dale Chihuly.
+It provides a 360° experience of inspirational words, images, sounds, and voices, incorporating the magnificent glass flame into the presentation.
 At the conclusion of the presentation, visitors are asked to step up and touch the surrounding ring, which causes the Flame to erupt into vibrant colors.
 This experience is one example of how the National Liberty Museum brings liberty to life for its visitors.

-The Welcome to Liberty Gallery was renovated in early 2018 and is now open.
-Our exact replica of the Liberty Bell is in place, along with a mural-size presentation of what it means to Live Like a Hero.
+The Welcome to Liberty Gallery includes our exact replica of the Liberty Bell, along with a mural-size presentation of what it means to Live Like a Hero.
 This inspirational walk through freedom inspires visitors to think about liberty as an ongoing human quest that we all share.

 The warm glow of the Flame of Liberty – crafted for the National Liberty Museum by world-renowned artist Dale Chihuly – emerges through the center of this gallery.
 This 21-foot glass flame represents the power of liberty to spread from a spark and light the way forward.
 The exhibits surrounding this flame feature heroes of all backgrounds who have kept the fire burning.